kubernetes-sigs/cluster-api-provider-ibmcloud/README.md

 Please see our [book](https://cluster-api-ibmcloud.sigs.k8s.io) for in-depth documentation.

-## Launching a Kubernetes cluster on IBMCloud
+## Launching a Kubernetes cluster on IBM Cloud

-Check out the [Cluster API IBMCloud Quick Start](https://cluster-api-ibmcloud.sigs.k8s.io/getting-started.html) for launching a cluster on IBMCloud.
+Check out the [Cluster API IBM Cloud Quick Start](https://cluster-api-ibmcloud.sigs.k8s.io/getting-started.html) for launching a cluster on IBM Cloud.

 ## Compatibility with Cluster API and Kubernetes Versions